 Use “I” Statements When Dealing With An Angry Husband

-If you’re unfamiliar with what an “I” statement is, in short, it is a powerful way to communicate your message without immediately isolating your listener.
+If you’re unfamiliar with an “I” statement, it is a powerful way to communicate your message without immediately isolating your listener.

-“I” statements are great because they can help to calm the tone and prevent it from spiraling into a fight.
+“I” statements are grand because they can help to calm the tone and prevent it from spiraling into a fight.

 This is wonderful for your relationship because it will help you focus your attention on a conversation that is productive and going somewhere.

-A “You” statement shifts the focus and responsibility onto the receiver of the communication and often times will put the other person on the defensive.
+A “You” statement shifts the focus and responsibility onto the communication receiver and often puts the other person on the defensive.